rdagumampan/arnis/README.md

 Arnis does not guarantee 100% reliability.
 This is not runtime dependency tracer.
 If you need more sophisticated runtime analysis I recommend [Dependency Walker](http://www.dependencywalker.com/), [ILSPy](https://github.com/icsharpcode/ILSpy), [NDepend](http://www.ndepend.com/) or [Reflector](http://www.red-gate.com/products/dotnet-development/reflector/) tools.

 ####Future
-- Support tracking web projects dependencies
+- support tracking web projects dependencies
-- Create a sink targetting a Web API in azure and deploy simple site to view the full dependency report
+- a sink targetting a Web API in azure and deploy simple site to view the full dependency report
+- a webui to visualize dependency tree